 And as a pianist myself, I think my best memory will always be falling asleep, about the age of seven, while Dad played the piano downstairs.
 The piece I remember most vividly is Debussy’s Arabesque Number One.
 I like to play it now too, and it will always remind me of my dad, whose creativity, kindness, humour and love live on within all who knew him.

-Goodbye, you lovely, lovely man.
+Goodbye, Ken Torr, you lovely, lovely man.

 Me with Dad in 2013.
 He's wearing a Megafobia rollercoaster baseball hat and sporting his Anthony Hopkins look.